 - small pinch of kosher salt

-- batch of homemade hazelnut butter (see above)
+- batch of homemade hazelnut butter see recipe above

-- Prepare the Homemade Hazelnut Butter: Preheat oven to 350°F. Line baking sheet with parchment paper or silicone baking mat.
-Place raw hazelnuts on pan, and toast for 10 to 15 minutes, or until fragrant and skins are just beginning to crack.
+- Prepare the Homemade Hazelnut Butter: Preheat oven to 350°F (176°C).
+Line a sheet pan with parchment paper or a silicone baking mat.
+Place the raw hazelnuts on the pan, and toast for 10 to 15 minutes, or until fragrant and the skins are just beginning to crack.

 - Prepare the Ice Cream Base: Whisk together egg yolks and granulated sugar in medium mixing bowl until thick and pale yellow in color.
-Whisk in whole milk and heavy cream.
-Transfer mixture to medium saucepan.
+Whisk in the whole milk and heavy cream.
+Transfer the mixture to a medium saucepan.
 Place over medium-low heat, stirring frequently with wooden spoon and adjusting the heat as necessary, until mixture has thickened.
 The mixture is ready when it coats the back of the spoon and holds when swiped with a finger.
-Immediately transfer ice cream mixture to large mixing bowl.
+Immediately transfer the ice cream mixture to large mixing bowl.
 Add vanilla extract, salt, and hazelnut butter and whisk until well combined.
 Allow to cool to room temperature.
-Strain mixture through fine-meshed sieve into large, refrigerator-safe container.
-Cover and refrigerate at least 12 hours.
+Strain mixture through fine-meshed sieve into a large, refrigerator-safe container.
+Cover and refrigerate until very chilled, ideally 12 hours.

-- Churn the ice cream mixture in an ice cream maker according to manufacturer's instructions.
-Once ice cream has almost finished churning, combine chocolate and butter in small microwave-safe bowl.
-Microwave in 15 second increments, stirring between each one, until chocolate and butter have melted completely and mixture is smooth.
-Scrape chocolate into small plastic bag and seal, squeezing out any excess air.
+- Churn the ice cream mixture in an ice cream maker according to the manufacturer's instructions.
+Once the ice cream has almost finished churning, combine the chocolate and butter in small microwave-safe bowl.
+Microwave in 15 second increments, stirring between each one, until the chocolate and butter have melted completely and the mixture is smooth.
+Scrape the chocolate into small plastic bag and seal, squeezing out any excess air.
 The chocolate should be warm (if necessary, place the closed bag in a bowl of warm water as the ice cream finishes churning) throughout this process.